-TEACHER CERTIFICATION

-All certification programs are accredited by the Office of Educator Quality of the Missouri Department of Elementary and Secondary Education (DESE), and the Council for the Accreditation of Educator Preparation or CAEP.
+All certification programs are accredited by the Office of Educator Quality of the Missouri Department of Elementary and Secondary Education (DESE), and the Council of Accreditation of Educational Programs or CAEP (formerly the National Council for the Accreditation of Teacher Education National Council for the Accreditation of Teacher Education, or NCATE).
 For full discussion of teacher certification requirements for Fontbonne University, see the section titled Teacher Certification at Fontbonne University following the graduate section in this catalog.

-INTRODUCTION TO THE DEPARTMENT

-In its preparation of teachers, Fontbonne University is in touch with the social, political, and economic realities which place demands on education.
-The university therefore offers teacher certification programs that prepare individuals who will be able to teach students with a variety of learning needs from diverse backgrounds.
-A climate of openness to change is a critical component of Fontbonne programs, and the consideration of research-based practice informs our candidates in their ability to assume responsibility for the classrooms of the future.

-All Fontbonne teacher certification programs prepare students for the challenge of teaching and enable them to provide meaningful service to children and adults.
-Education/special education at Fontbonne University provides:

-- Opportunities for innovation and creativity; - Opportunities for reflective decision making; - Faculty who are well-educated, creative teachers, professionally involved, and who possess outstanding supervisory skills; - A foundation of sound, theoretical knowledge for each area of certification with extensive practicum experiences; - A thorough foundation in both typical and exceptional development of children; - An introductory course which provides an overview of educational theory and practice, along with the development of skills in observation and analysis of classroom interactions; - Faculty members who strive for effective student-teacher relationships.

-Essential Functions of Majors in the Department of Education/Special Education:

-Listed below are the essential functions that someone who enters the profession of education must perform and therefore are required of majors in the department.
+INTRODUCTION TO THE DEPARTMENT In its preparation of teachers, Fontbonne University is in touch with the social, political, and economic realities which place demands on education.
+The university therefore offers teacher certification programs that prepare individuals who will be able to teach students with a variety of learning styles from diverse backgrounds.
+A climate of openness to change is a critical component of Fontbonne programs, and the consideration of ongoing research and best practices informs our candidates in their ability to assume responsibility for the classrooms of the future.
+All Fontbonne teacher certification programs prepare students for the challenge of teaching and enable them to give meaningful service to children and adults.
+Education/special education at Fontbonne University provides: - Opportunities for innovation and creativity; - Opportunities for reflective decision making; - Faculty who are well-educated, creative teachers, professionally involved, and who possess outstanding supervisory skills; - A foundation of sound, theoretical knowledge for each area of certification with extensive practicum experiences; - A thorough foundation in both typical and exceptional development of children; - An introductory course which provides an overview of educational theory and practice, along with the development of skills in observation and analysis of classroom interactions; - Faculty members who strive for effective student-teacher relationships.
+Essential Functions of Majors in the Department of Education/Special Education: Listed below are the essential functions that someone who enters the profession of education must perform and therefore are required of majors in the department.
+Physical Abilities:

-- Participate in classroom, practicum, and clinical activities for the required blocks of time as indicated by the class instructor, supervisor, and cooperating school personnel - Ambulate to, from, and within academic/clinical facilities; - Provide for or direct one's own personal hygiene; - Provide for or direct one's ability to wear appropriate attire that follows a professional dress code in classroom, practicum, and clinical activities, and an appropriate dress code on campus - Manipulate screening, assessment, and educational materials;

-- Respond to emergency situations within the application of universal precautions; - Visually monitor student responses and use of instructional and assessment materials; - Auditorily monitor and orally model correct speech and language production.
+- Participate in classroom, practicum, and clinical activities for the required blocks of time as indicated by the class instructor, supervisor, and cooperating school personnel - Ambulate to, from, and within academic/clinical facilities: - Provide for or direct one's own personal hygiene; - Provide for or direct one's ability to wear appropriate attire that follows a professional dress code in classroom, practicum, and clinical activities, and an appropriate dress code on campus - Manipulate screening, assessment, and educational materials; - Respond to emergency situations within the application of universal precautions; - Visually monitor student responses and use of instructional and assessment materials; - Auditorily monitor and orally model correct speech and language production.
+Affective Abilities:

 - Work effectively with people; - Make appropriate decisions, including the ability to evaluate and generalize appropriately without immediate supervision; - Maintain proper work place behavior, including punctuality and regular attendance; - Maintain composure and emotional stability in demanding situations; - Maintain emotional and mental health required for use of intellectual abilities, prompt completion of responsibilities, and appropriate relationships with instructors, supervisors, students and colleagues.
+Cognitive Abilities: